-- Ensure that the 20765A-MIA-DC-UPGRADE and 20765A-MIA-SQL-UPGRADE virtual machines are running, and log on to 20765A-MIA-SQL-UPGRADE as ADVENTUREWORKS\Student with the password Pa\$\$w0rd. - 2.
-In File Manager, double-click X:\setup.exe.
-Click Yes when prompted. - 3.
-In SQL Server Installation Center, click Installation, then click Upgrade from a previous version of SQL Server. - 4.
-On the Product Key page, click Next. - 5.
-On the License Terms page, select I accept the license terms, then click Next. - 6.
-On the Product Updates page, click Next.
-Any error relating to a failure to search for updates through Windows Update can be ignored. - 7.
-On the Upgrade Rules page, click Next.
-A warning for Microsoft .NET Application Security can be ignored. - 8.
+- Ensure that the 20765B-MIA-DC-UPGRADE and 20765B-MIA-SQL-UPGRADE virtual machines are running, and log on to 20765B-MIA-SQL-UPGRADE as ADVENTUREWORKS\Student with the password Pa\$\$w0rd. - 2.
+In File Manager, double-click X:\setup.exe. - 3.
+In the User Account Control dialog box, click Yes. - 4.
+In SQL Server Installation Center, click Installation, and then click Upgrade from a previous version of SQL Server. - 5.
+On the Product Key page, click Next. - 6.
+On the License Terms page, select I accept the license terms, and then click Next. - On the Product Updates page, click Next.
+Any error relating to a failure to search for updates through Windows Update can be ignored. - 8.
 On the Select Instance page, set the value of the Instance to upgrade box to MSSQLSERVER, and then click Next. - 9.
-On the Select Features page, click Next.

-- 10. On the Reporting Services SharePoint Mode page, select Continue with the upgrade, then click Next. - 11.
+On the Select Features page, click Next. - 10.
+On the Reporting Services SharePoint Mode page, select Continue with the upgrade, and then click Next. - 11.
 On the Instance Configuration page, click Next. - 12.
 On the Server Configuration page, click Next. - 13.
-On the Full-text Upgrade page, click Next. - 14.
-The demonstration stops at this point because you cannot complete the upgrade with a Customer Technology Preview version of SQL Server. - 15.
+On the Full-text Upgrade page, click Next.

+- 14. The demonstration stops at this point because you cannot complete the upgrade with an Evaluation version of SQL Server. - 15.
 On the Feature Rules page, click Cancel, and then click Yes to Cancel the installation. - 16.
 Close the SQL Server Installation Center.